-Form elements without effective labels can create frustrating experiences for screen reader users.
-Learn more about the select element. • Tables have different content in the summary attribute and .
-The summary attribute should describe the table structure, while should have the onscreen title.
-Accurate table mark-up helps users of screen readers.
-Learn more about summary and caption. • Cells in a element that use the [headers] attribute refer to table cells within the same table.
-Screen readers have features to make navigating tables easier.
-Ensuring cells using the [headers] attribute only refer to other cells in the same table may improve the experience for screen reader users.
-Learn more about the headers attribute. o elements and elements with [role="columnheader"/"rowheader"] have data cells they describe.
-Screen readers have features to make navigating tables easier.
-Ensuring table headers always refer to some set of cells may improve the experience for screen reader users.
-Learn more about table headers.
-O [lang] attributes have a valid value Specifying a valid BCP 47 language on elements helps ensure that text is pronounced correctly by a screen reader.
-Learn how to use the lang attribute.
-O <video> elements contain a <track> element with [kind="captions"] ^ ~ ~ ~ ~
+O The document does not use <meta http-equiv="refresh"/> ^ Users do not expect a page to refresh automatically, and doing so will move focus back to the top of the page. create a frustrating or confusing experience.
+Learn more about the refresh meta tag.
+This may object> elements have alternate text ^ Screen readers cannot translate non-text content.
+Adding alternate text to <object> elements helps screen re convey meaning to users.
+Learn more about alt text for object elements.</object> aders Select elements have associated label elements. ^ Form elements without effective labels can create frustrating experiences for screen reader users.
+Learn more a select element. ibout the Tables have different content in the summary attribute and . ~ The summary attribute should describe the table structure, while should have the onscreen title.
+Ad table mark-up helps users of screen readers.
+Learn more about summary and caption. ccurate • Cells in a element that use the [headers] attribute refer to table cells within the same table. ~ Screen readers have features to make navigating tables easier.
+Ensuring cells using the [headers] attribute refer to other cells in the same table may improve the experience for screen reader users.
+Learn more about the attribute. - o > elements and elements with [role="columnheader"/"rowheader"] have data cells they describe. ~ Screen readers have features to make navigating tables easier.
+Ensuring table headers always refer to some set may improve the experience for screen reader users.
+Learn more about table headers. of cells [lang] attributes have a valid value ~ Specifying a valid BCP 47 language on elements helps ensure that text is pronounced correctly by a screen rea how to use the lang attribute. der.
+Learn o <video> elements contain a <track/> element with [kind="captions"]</video> ~ When a video provides a caption it is easier for deaf and hearing impaired users to access its information.
+Learn about video captions. ו more